cn0047/stash/ed/git.md

 git rebase -i HEAD~2
 ````

-Rebase is bad for bisect (commit is deleted)
+Rebase is bad for bisect (it's destructing - commit is deleted)
-and rebase hide conflicts inside rebased commit
+<br>and rebase hide conflicts inside rebased commit
-and rebase corrupts history of comments in github and bitbucket.
+<br>and rebase corrupts history of comments in github and bitbucket.

 And you have to: